 6. Speaking in debate

 In most debates, senators are subject to individual time limits and there is sometimes a total time limit on particular types of debate.
 When a senator is given the call, the clock is set to show the time remaining for that senator to speak.
 A summary of time limits is contained in the standing orders.
-Time limits may be modified by temporary orders, such as the temporary order currently applying to time limits on the asking and answering of questions without notice.
+Time limits may be modified by temporary orders.

 Senators speak from their seats, subject to certain modifications that have been agreed to by Presidents (standing order 48) or by resolution of the Senate.
 For example, the front seat immediately to the right of the President may be occupied by the minister leading for the government on a particular item of business.
 Likewise, the front seat immediately to the left of the President may be occupied by the shadow minister leading for the opposition on a matter.
 Senators performing duty as whips may speak from the seat of the government or opposition whip.